-In order to encourage as much uniformity as possible, the state Attorney General is encouraged by subsection (c) to attempt to harmonize rules with those in other states that have adopted this act.
-The Attorney General may also consider voluntary consensus standards that have been approved in other states, but, of course, there is no requirement to accept them unless they have been previously approved in this state.
-These provisions are derived from section 9-

-1 526 of the Uniform Commercial Code which has been successful in harmonizing the filing rules 2 and technologies for security interests by state filing offices.
-While there is not a direct analogy 3 between privacy enforcement and filing rules, section 9-526 demonstrates that legislation can 4 successfully encourage state officials to cooperate as a substitute for federal dictates.
-The 5 National Association of Attorneys General has a data privacy working group involving 6 representatives from several states that could facilitate uniform application of these principles.
-7 8 The section applies to general policies and not to the decision to bring a particular 9 enforcement action.
-The latter decision is one for prosecutorial discretion.
-Similarly, the 10 application of remedies or sanctions in an individual case is left to the discretion of the Attorney 11 General, as is true for other consumer protection enforcement actions.
-Whether there is a violation of the Act normally does not depend on the knowledge or mental state of the actor.
-12 13 However, whether the actor knows or has reason to know that a particular data practice is 14 incompatible or prohibited should influence determination of the appropriate remedy or sanction.
-15 If the actor engages in a data practice that has been determined to violate the act in a previous 16 enforcement action or judicial decision, knowledge of wrongdoing should be presumed.
-17 18 Many states have adopted some form of private remedy for violations of their existing
+29 In order to encourage as much uniformity as possible, the state Attorney General is 30 encouraged by subsection (c) to attempt to harmonize rules with those in other states that have 31 adopted this act.
+The Attorney General may also consider voluntary consensus standards that 32 have been approved in other states, but, of course, there is no requirement that he to accept them 33 unless they have been previously approved in this state.
+These provisions are derived from 34 section 9-526 of the Uniform Commercial Code which has been successful in harmonizing the 35 filing rules and technologies for security interests by state filing offices.
+While there is not a 36 direct analogy between privacy enforcement and filing rules, the potential, it section 9-526 37 demonstrates that legislation can successfully encourage state officials to cooperate as a 38 substitute for federal dictates.
+The National Association of Attorneys General has a data privacy 39 working group involving representatives from several states that could facilitate uniform 40 application of these principles.